hashicorp/nomad-guides/application-deployment/redis/README.md

       driver = "docker"      # This task uses Docker, other examples: exec, LXC, QEMU config {
-        image = "redis:3.2"  # Docker image to download (uses public hub by default) port_map {           # Port on container you would like to map to chosen dynamic port on host db = 6379
+        image = "redis:3.2"  # Docker image to download (uses public hub by default) port_map {           # Port on container that will map to dynamic port on host db = 6379
         }
       }
       . . .
       resources {      # Resource limits to reserve for this task cpu    = 500   # 500 MHz, capacity is calculated by (CPU Freq * Num CPUs) memory = 256   # 256MB
         network {
           mbits = 10
           port "db" {} # Allocate a dynamic port called "db" }
       }
       . . .
       service {        # Register this task in Consul and define health checks name = "global-redis-check"
         tags = ["global", "cache"]
         port = "db"    # Health check will be performed against dynamic port named "db" from above check {
           name     = "alive"
           type     = "tcp"